 Any change in placement information, including the unsuccessful completion of prerequisites courses, may force the ECTE office to withdraw you from the internship course.
 Every effort will be made to assist students in this situation to enable them to move their internship to the next semester for which they qualify.

-During the graduation review, each student will be given a form packet which asks the student to declare the intent to register for the internship.
-The packet is made up of three forms:
+During the final program review, each student will be given a form packet which asks the student to declare the intent to register for the internship.
+The packet is made up of four forms:

 Intent to Register form